DraftKings promo code: Get a No Sweat Bet up to $1,500 | Goal.com US

 - Place your first cash bet of any amount up to $1,500

-- If your bet hits, you’ll get your winnings and original stake returned like normal
+- If your bet wins, you’ll collect your winnings and original stake like normal

-- If your first bet misses, DraftKings will return your stake of up to $1,500 in bonus bets
+- If your bet misses, DraftKings will return your stake up to $1,500 in bonus bets

-The Rangers are 2-1 up in the series after an upset road win in Game 3, and Florida can’t afford another defeat while they hold home ice.
-The series will return to New York for Game 5, and a loss for the Panthers would give the Rangers a chance to clinch on Thursday.
+The NHL Playoffs also continue on Wednesday night, with Game 4 in the Western Conference Final between the Dallas Stars and Edmonton Oilers.

-Tuesday night’s game is also only +320 to go to overtime, after the last two games in the series needed an extra period to decide a winner.
+The Oilers are -125 favorites on home ice over the +104 Stars, and desperately need to turn their advantage into a win.
+The Oilers currently trail 2-1 in the series, and another loss on Wednesday would give the Stars a chance to clinch in Dallas on Friday.

-Click here to sign up at DraftKings, where you can start playing on all this action from Tuesday’s slate and more with the protection of a $1,500 No Sweat First Bet.
+Click here to go to DraftKings and play with the protection of a $1,500 No Sweat First Bet.

 More info on DraftKings’s bonus